Buffalo Storm: The 1984 Season

 In between working together in Rochester and founding the Storm, DeRosa and Escos were both part of the Buffalo Stallions of the Major Indoor Soccer League (DeRosa as vice president and GM, Escos as a player), and they took advantage of this connection when assembling their new team.
 Eleven Stallions players would moonlight that summer with the Storm.
 Buffalo was placed into the USL's Northern Division along with the New York Nationals and Rochester Flash.
 Their season began on May 19 with a 2–1 loss at Jacksonville.
 Despite the hastiness with which the franchise was put together, local media made a remarkably strong effort to lend their support to the town's newest team.
-The Buffalo News covered all matches, and radio station WBNY carried live coverage of the games with Dave Wexler handling play-by-play duties.
-There were even three matches on local cable Channel 10 (though all were shown on tape delay only).
+The Buffalo News covered all matches, and radio station WBNY carried live coverage of the games, with Dave Wexler handling play-by-play duties.
+There were even three matches televised (on tape delay) on local cable Channel 10.

 The Storm would be a middle of the pack team in the league as a whole, finishing with an 11–13 record.
 Rochester and New York would both post worse records, though, and the Storm ended up qualifying for the playoffs as division winners, earning them a best-of-three semifinals matchup with the Fort Lauderdale Sun.
 The playoff format called for the lower seed to host the first game of the series and for the higher seed to host the second and third games.
 But All High Stadium's lack of lights would have forced Game 1 to kick off at 5:00 on a weeknight, and Sal DeRosa, citing the small crowd that was likely to turn up in these circumstances, chose to surrender the right to host.
 The Sun swept the Storm out of the playoffs down in Florida by scores of 3-0 and 5-1.